providedh/interactive-form/backend/README.md

 ```

 ### How to use it
 The code uses vendoring to get the dependencies.
-Run `make dev` to run the server without compiling it and
+Run `go run cmd/cmd.go` to run the server without compiling it and
-run `make build` to build the binary, which will be available in the _dist_ folder as `interactive_form_server`.
+run `go build -o <binary-name> cmd/cmd.go` to build the binary.

-The resulting file is the binary to be executed, which will take the configuration from a `config/config.json`
+The resulting file is the binary to be executed, which will take the configuration either from command-line
-file relative to its location.
+arguments, or via environment variables.

 ### Configuring the execution
+This program allows listening and forwarding form responses,listing them, and retrieving the responses.
+Therefore,
+parameters can be provided for the desired storage and action.

-The server allows configuring two different settings: the 1)port to bound and the 2)output directory.
-This
+The server allows configuring two different settings: the 1)port to bound and 2)whether to use TLS for secure
-may be configured through the [configuration JSON](config/config.json) and environment variables.

-1. Change the already present default configuration in the [configuration JSON](config/config.json).
-2. Overwrite the settings using the `SERVER_PORT` and `FORM_OUTPUT_DIR` environment variables.
+data transfer; the later requires setting too the certificate and private key pem files locations.

+The tool itself has a help utility (`binary [h, help, -h, --help]`) that provides information for the available
+parameters for each of the options.